-Sadi hails from Washington State where she completed her undergraduate degree in Business Administration, specializing in Marketing Management.
+Sadi hails from Washington, where she completed her undergraduate degree in Business Administration, specializing in Marketing Management.
 She earned her minor in Spanish Language & Literature while studying and volunteering abroad in Seville, Spain.
-She also earned a certificate in Career Coaching through NACE (National Association of Colleges & Employers).
-Sadi brings experience in non-profit management and marketing to CEA to support the development of CEA Internships Abroad programs.
+Sadi is a NACE (National Association of Colleges and Employers) certified career coach and has earned a certificate in education abroad advising.
+In addition to her career and education abroad experience, Sadi also contributes project management and marketing knowledge to CEA to support the development of CEA Internships Abroad.

-She has travelled, volunteered and studied throughout Europe, Africa, Australia and South America and she speaks conversationally in Spanish.
+She has travelled, volunteered, and studied throughout Europe, Africa, Australia, and South America, and she speaks conversationally in Spanish.
 Sadi’s passion for immersive travel experiences led her to the field of international education.
-She believes in creating meaningful opportunities that help us understand and support others, which is increasingly important as the world continues to be even more interconnected.
+She believes in creating meaningful opportunities that help us understand and support others, which is increasingly important as the world continues to become more interconnected.

 NACE: National Association of Colleges & Employers